emard/ulx3s-misc/examples/eth/rmii/proj/README.md

 Use "ethpack.py" to generate your own packets like "arp_reply.mem".
 To given packet payload it will prepend preamble and append calculated CRC.
+In toplevel, edit reply_len = N to match with generated packet len, reported in comment at the first line of *.mem file.

 # Special capture